 These tasks continue to happen on a regular basis.
 Infact these tasks may happen more than once daily.
 Automating such tasks give your teams more time to focus on creativity, product iterations, sales and marketing, and brand building.

-You now know automated workflows will help your eCommerce business scale up.
-What follows next is designing these automated workflows based on customer interests, behavior, and market demands.
-We will now look at the pro-tips of designing an automated workflow for your eCommerce subscribers.
+You now know a automation workflow will help your eCommerce business scale up.
+What follows next is designing these automation workflow based on customer interests, behavior, and market demands.
+We will now look at the pro-tips of designing an automation workflow for your eCommerce subscribers.

 How to design effective automation workflows?

 The benefits of marketing automation are too many to list down.
-However, automated workflows keep subscribers engaged, informed, and active.
-Hence, there is no arguing about the importance of building the right kind of automated workflows.
+However, automation workflow keep subscribers engaged, informed, and active.
+Hence, there is no arguing about the importance of building the right kind of automation workflow.